rbardaji/generic-api/README.md

 Before running the code in this repository, you must have KeyCloak installed and configured using Docker Compose.

 ### KeyCloak Installation using Docker Compose
 1. Make sure you have Docker and Docker Compose installed on your system.
 If not, you can download Docker from the official website (https://www.docker.com/get-started) and follow the instructions for your operating system to install it.
-You can install Docker Compose by following the instructions on this link (https://docs.docker.com/compose/install/)
+If you install the Docker Desktop, Docker Compose may be installed automatically.
+You can also install Docker Compose by following the instructions on this link (https://docs.docker.com/compose/install/)
 2. Create a new file named `docker-compose.yml` in the root of your project and paste the following content:

 ```